gardener/gardener/docs/concepts/controller-manager.md

 `Quota` object limits the resources consumed by shoot clusters either per provider secret or per project/namespace.

-Consequently, to ensure that `Quota`s in-use are always present in the system until the last `SecretBinding` that references them gets deleted, the controller adds a finalizer which is only released when there is no `SecretBinding` referencing the `Quota` anymore.
+Consequently, to ensure that `Quota`s in-use are always present in the system until the last `SecretBinding` or `CredentialsBinding` that references them gets deleted, the controller adds a finalizer which is only released when there is no `SecretBinding` or `CredentialsBinding` referencing the `Quota` anymore.

 ### [`Project` Controller](../../pkg/controllermanager/controller/project)